Ellestial/100-days-of-code/log.md

 **Thoughts**: I was excited to see that I did most of everything correctly.
 The one exception was that I didn't know about the stopPropagation() jQuery method.
 I also chose to duplicate one <li> item from the HTML at a time instead of creating my own <li> in the JS, so that I could update the HTML and have all of the items update easily too.
 So maybe that's a preferential choice?
 Either way, I feel good that I knew what I was doing after all.

  **Links to work:** [To Do List edits from Web Developer Bootcamp](https://github.com/Ellestial/100-days-of-code/tree/master/code-examples/022todoList)

+### Day 23: January 30, 2018

+**Readings**: None.

+**Today's Progress**: Watched a few instructional videos on creating a patatap clone from the Web Developer Bootcamp.
+Decided to stop and attempt the project on my own.

+**Thoughts**: Today was very frustrating and I didn't get nearly as far as I had hoped.
+I'm having a hard time trying to understand the syntax and just how to work with the paper.js library.

+**Links to work:** None.